Waikato/weka-wiki/docs/writing_filter.md

 * `isFirstBatchDone()` - returns `true` as soon as the first batch was finished via the `batchFinished()` method.
 Useful for *supervised* filters, which should not be altered after being trained with the first batch of instances.

 # Revisions
 Filters also implement the `weka.core.RevisionHandler` interface.
-This provides the functionality of obtaining the [Subversion](subversion.md) revision from within Java.
 Filters that are not part of the official Weka distribution will have to implement the method `getRevision()` as follows, which will return a dummy revision of *1.0*:

 ```java
   /**